Turbopump: Centrifugal (radial) impellers

-Mixed Flow Impellers
+Mixed-flow impellers

-Between the specific-speed ranges of radial and axial impellers, nominally lie mixed flow impellers.
+Between the specific-speed ranges of radial and axial impellers, nominally lie mixed-flow impellers.
 These are rare to nonexistent in turbopumps.
-They have increased manufacturing complexity and it is easier to adjust one's specific speed out of this range towards radial or axial designs.
+They have increased manufacturing complexity, and it is easier to adjust one's specific speed out of this range towards radial or axial designs.

-Axial Impellers
+Axial impellers

 Axial impellers are optimal on a range of 8000 < $N_s$ < 20,000 (numbers are approximate and vary by source).

 In this case the shaft essentially has (sometimes multiple) rotor wheels and stators along the shaft, and then pumps the fluid in a direction parallel with the main axis of the pump.
 Compared to centrifugal impellers, axial impellers trade lower head generation for higher volumetric flowrates of propellants.
 For this reason they can be attractive for pumping liquid hydrogen, because of its significantly lower density than essentially all other propellants which use centrifugal pump designs.

 The only pure axial pump to have ever flown operationally was on the J-2 engine of the Saturn V upper stages.
 This is of course not counting inducers, which are ubiquitous, and in some uncommon cases is the sole pumping element (e.g. the RS-25 low pressure fuel turbopump).